hanstxu/alexa_endpoint_cpp/certificates/README.md

 ## Creating a Self-Signed Certificate

-You can also reference [instructions by amazon on creating a self-signed certificate](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/testing-an-alexa-skill#create-a-private-key-and-self-signed-certificate-for-testing), which is what this README is based on.
+You can also reference [instructions by Amazon on creating a self-signed certificate](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/testing-an-alexa-skill#create-a-private-key-and-self-signed-certificate-for-testing), which is what this README is based on.